getappmap/appmap-js/docs/reference/appmap-client-cli.md

 ## `compare`

-Use this command locally, or [in CI](/docs/analysis/in-ci.html), to compare code behavior by analyzing two sets of AppMaps from different git revisions.
+Use this command locally, or in the [GitHub Action](/docs/integrations/github-actions) or [CircleCI](/docs/integrations/circle-ci), to compare code behavior by analyzing two sets of AppMap Diagrams from different git revisions.
 ### Usage

 The `compare` command requires `--base-revision` to be passed to the command with a valid git SHA (i.e. `028e610386f2fc132c93e613f57011825a8ae6e0`).
 The head revision will be inferred based on the current git HEAD SHA for the git project in the current working directory.